swisspost/design-system/CONTRIBUTING.md

 When adding new packages, a new root command can be added.
 The idea is to have an easy starting point and the command should start all services necessary for local development.

+## Script naming conventions

+Whenever we add new scripts to the package.json file, we follow the instructions below.

+- A script name is all lowercase.
+- A script name uses only letters, dashes and colons.
+- A script name is short and descriptive.
+- A default script name persist of one word only (e.g. `lint`).
+- A non default script name is postfixed with it's characteristics (e.g. `lint:fix`).
+- A non default script name for a specific tool is prefixed with the tool name (e.g. `storybook:serve`, `storybook:bulid`, etc.).
+- A non default script name can contain more than one colon (e.g. `lint:fix:dry`, `stencil:test:watch`, etc.).

 ## Accessibility

 Swiss Post is guided by the standards of the Web Content Accessibility Guidelines (WCAG) version 2.1.